jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 <!-- more -->

-Jump to ["First login tasks"](#first-login-tasks) if you already have a terminal session on the Pi.
+Jump to [First login tasks](#first-login-tasks) if you already have a terminal session on the Pi.

 [^Todo]: Install fsck.ntfs (used to fix unclean unmount)